-At that moment, the plate beings to tremble a little in my hand.
-For whom?
-I think.
+At that moment, the plate begins to tremble a little in my hand. *For whom? *I think.
 It will be much better for whom?
 There is no good answer to this question.
 It is a couple of years since I’ve spoken much Chinese, and even two years ago, my knowledge was patchy.
 The translator speaks excellent English, but she has a certain reluctance.
 I suspect that she has read the paper already.

 I pause.
 Then, for some reason, I say “Okay, I can do most of it in Chinese.”
 I have absolutely no idea why I say this.